-What can you pray for yourself (if you’re the one who is grieving) or for someone you care about who is mourning the loss of a loved one?
+What should you say in prayer for the death of a loved one?
+What sort of grief prayer can you pray for yourself (if you’re the one who is grieving) or for someone you care about who is mourning the loss of a loved one?

 The Bible is filled with God’s words of comfort, all of which you can pray when reeling from the death of someone you love.

 Whether you want to find the words to express what’s in your heart, or you want to offer a sensitive, Scriptural, and comforting sympathy prayer for a friend, we’ve put together a beautiful collection of grief prayers for you below.

 Broadly speaking, we’ve organized these prayers and condolences into four categories.
 Tap the link to jump to that section:

 - When you are the one who is grieving:

 Scriptures quoted are from the English Standard Version (ESV) unless otherwise indicated.

 How to Pray for Someone Who Is Grieving

 Prayer is talking to God.
 He has told us to “cast our cares upon him,” so it is good to do just that.
 Your grieving friend is weighed down with grief, sadness, sorrow, and an untethered feeling of loss.
 Ask the Lord to care for him or her regarding those things.